capitalpb/advent_of_code_2023/README.md

 The code still isn't the cleanest, and I'd love to tidy up the parsing, but it works and I'm happy.

+# Day 9

+A pretty simple one today, but fun to do.
+I could probably clean up the parsing code (AKA my theme for this year), and create just one single vector instead of having the original history separated out from all of the sequences, but this is what made sense to me on my first pass so it's how I did it.